-An accessory building shall not exceed one (1) story or fourteen (14) feet in height.No detached accessory building shall be located closer than ten (10) feet to any principal building nor shall it be located closer than six (6) feet to any side or rear lot line.
+Height.
+A detached accessory building shall not exceed one (1) story or fourteen (14) feet in height, with the following exception:

+Lake Residential: In the Lake Residential District, the maximum height of a detached accessory building shall be the height of the principal building on the subject site or thirty-five (35) feet, whichever is less.

 Section 5.05.
-OCCUPANCY: TEMPORARY GARAGES, ACCESSORY BUILDINGS, BASEMENT APARTMENTS PROHIBITED.
+OCCUPANCY: TEMPORARY GARAGES, ACCESSORY BUILDINGS, BASEMENT APARTMENTS PROHIBITED

 Buildings erected after the effective date of this Ordinance as garages or accessory buildings, shall not be occupied for dwelling purposes.
 A basement or cellar apartment may be used as a temporary dwelling during the construction of a house over said basement or cellar for a period not to exceed one (1) year.

 Section 5.06.
-BUILDING GRADES.
+BUILDING GRADES

 Any building requiring yard space shall be located at such an elevation that a sloping grade shall be maintained to cause the flow of surface water to run away from the walls of the building.
-Whenever possible, a sloping grade, shall be maintained and established from the center of the front lot line to the finished grade line at the front of the building, and also from the rear lot line to the front, both grades sloping to the front property line.
+Whenever possible, a sloping grade shall be maintained and established from the center of the front lot line to the finished grade line at the front of the building, and also from the rear lot line to the front, both grades sloping to the front property line.
 However, this shall not prevent the grading of a yard space to provide sunken or terraced areas, provided proper means are constructed and maintained to prevent the run-off of surface water from flowing on to the adjacent properties.
 Grade elevations shall be determined by using the elevation at the center line of the road in front of the lot as the established grade or such grade determined by the Township Engineer or Building Inspector.

-When a new building is constructed on a vacant lot between two existing buildings or adjacent to an existing building, the existing established grade shall be used in determining the grade around the new building and the yard around the new building shall be graded in such a manner as to meet existing grades and not to permit run-off surface water to flow onto the adjacent property.
+When a new building is constructed on a vacant lot between two existing buildings or adjacent to an existing building, the existing established grade shall be used in determining the grade around the new building, and the yard around the new building shall be graded in such a manner as to meet existing grades and not to permit run-off surface water to flow onto the adjacent property.

 Section 5.07.
-BUILDINGS TO BE MOVED.
-No permit shall be granted for the moving of buildings or structures from without or within the limits of the Township to be placed on property within said limits unless the Building Inspector shall have made an inspection of the building to be moved and has found that it is structurally safe and will not adversely affect the character of existing buildings.
+BUILDINGS TO BE MOVED

+No permit shall be granted for the moving of buildings or structures from outside or within the limits of the Township to be placed on property within said limits unless the Building Inspector has made an inspection of the building to be moved and has found that it is structurally safe and will not adversely affect the character of existing buildings.

 Section 5.08.
+EXCAVATIONS OR HOLES

-EXCAVATIONS OR HOLES.
-The construction, maintenance or existence within the Township of any unprotected, un-barricaded, open or dangerous excavations, holes, pits, or wells, which constitute or are reasonably likely to constitute a danger or menace to the public health, safety or welfare, are hereby prohibited; provided, however, this section shall not prevent any excavation under a permit issued, pursuant to this Ordinance, where such excavations are properly protected and warning signs posted in such a manner as may be approved by the Building Inspector and provided further, that this section shall not apply to streams, natural bodies or water or to ditches, reservoirs, or other major bodies of water created or existing by authority of the State of Michigan, the County, the Township, or other governmental agency.
+The construction, maintenance, or existence within the Township of any unprotected, un-barricaded, open, or dangerous excavations, holes, pits, or wells, which constitute or are reasonably likely to constitute a danger or menace to the public health, safety, or welfare, are hereby prohibited; provided, however, this section shall not prevent any excavation under a permit issued, pursuant to this Ordinance, where such excavations are properly protected and warning signs posted in such a manner as may be approved by the Building Inspector and provided further, that this section shall not apply to streams, natural bodies of water, ditches, reservoirs, or other major bodies of water created or existing by authority of the State of Michigan, the County, the Township, or other governmental agency.

 Section 5.09.
+RESTORING UNSAFE BUILDINGS

-RESTORING UNSAFE BUILDINGS.
-Nothing in this Ordinance shall prevent the strengthening or restoration to a safe condition of any part of any building or structure declared unsafe by the Building Inspector, or required to comply with his lawful order.
+Nothing in this Ordinance shall prevent the strengthening or restoration to a safe condition of any part of any building or structure declared unsafe by the Building Inspector or required to comply with their lawful order.

 Section 5.10.
-CONSTRUCTION BEGUN PRIOR TO ADOPTION OF ORDINANCE.
+CONSTRUCTION BEGUN PRIOR TO ADOPTION OF ORDINANCE